scipion-em/scipion-em-template/README.rst

 **Tidy up imports**

- IDE refactrization should rename at once the classes and the imports.
+ IDE refactorization should rename at once the classes and the imports.
 Search in your IDE for "myplugin" and replace by *"coolem"*

 - coolem/protocols/protocol_hello_world.py:
  class MyPluginPrefixHelloWorld --> class CoolemPrefixHelloWorld